 Loughborough Junction Green Link

 Another scheme we have been proud to be a part of in 2020 is the brainchild of architect Armeet Panesar at Poroban who felt strongly that there should be more greenery and better air quality for pedestrians along Brixton’s Coldharbour Lane and its surrounds.
 After a determined effort to gain both government and local funding Armeet finally got the go ahead for the Loughborough Junction Green Link, a series or large street-side planters running from Wyck Gardens in Loughborough Junction to Ruskin Park.
 Throughout Lockdown at our depot in Myatt’s Fields Park we worked to create the perfect planters based on Armeet’s designs.
-We’re pretty chuffed with the results and will be delivering and installing all 60 planters throughout autumn and winter 2020.
+We’re pretty chuffed with the results.